 Hanover is the oldest private college in Indiana.
-Since 1915, Hanover College has been accredited by the North Central Association of Colleges and Secondary Schools as an institution granting the baccalaureate degree.
+Since 1915, Hanover College has been accredited by the Higher Learning Commission (formerly the North Central Association of Colleges and Secondary Schools) as an institution granting the baccalaureate degree.

 The cultivation of the intellect is Hanover's primary aim.
 The College also realizes that personal growth accompanies scholarly developments, and Hanover strives to provide co-curricular opportunities that will contribute to a student's social, emotional, physical, and spiritual development outside the formal classroom.